labchild/labchild/README.md

 - 👋 Hi, I’m @labchild
-- 👀 I’m interested in art, fashion, video games, and web development
+- 👀 I’m interested in art, fashion, video games, and Havanese puppies
 - 🌱 I’m currently learning Python3
 - 💞️ I’m looking to collaborate on anything that will expand my knowledge base!
 - 📫 You can email me at labchilds@gmail.com